Mikejo5000/vsts-docs-pr/docs/work/productivity/work-item-template.md

 <img src="_img/wi-templates-markdown-widget-with-template-links.png" alt="Markdown widget with links to templates" style="border: 1px solid #CCCCCC;" />

-To learn more about the markdown widget see [Markdown guidance](../../reference/markdown-guidance.md)
+To learn more about the markdown widget see [Add charts and widgets to a dashboard, Markdown widgets](../../report/add-widget-to-dashboard.md#markdown-widget).

 <a id="apply"> </a>